Tonight is a great time to see the Orionid meteor shower

 They're one of a few major, yearly meteor showers.
 The Orionids -- so named because the meteors appear to radiate out from near the Orion constellation -- happen from October to November.
 This year, the showtime is October 4 through November 14.

-But Friday night is the peak, meaning you could see about 20 meteors per hour, NASA says -- more than at any other point during the Orionid window.
+But Friday night is prime time; you could see about 20 meteors per hour -- more than at any other point during the Orionid window.

 What causes it?

 Meteors are tiny space debris burning up as they hit Earth's atmosphere.
-In the case of the Orionids, the debris are particles left behind by Halley's Comet, which last was in our cosmic neighborhood in 1986.
-When the comet flies close to the sun every 75 years or so, the sun burns off some of the comet's surface, so it leaves behind dust and rock.
+In the case of the Orionids, the debris are particles left behind by Halley's Comet, which visited our cosmic neighborhood in 1986.
+When the comet flies close to the sun every 75 years or so, the sun burns off some of its surface, so it leaves behind dust and rock.

-The Earth runs into the cloud of debris in October and November, resulting in the Orionid showers, and from April to May, for the Eta Aquarid showers.
+The Earth runs into clouds of debris from Halley's Comet twice a year.
+In October and November, we get the Orionid showers.
+From April to May, we get the Eta Aquarid showers.

 Where is Halley's Comet, anyway?